uadmin/uadmin-docs/api/security_functions.rst

 --------------
 `Back To Top`_

+.. code-block:: go

+    // Type: uint
+    var OTPSkew = uint(5)

 OTPSkew is the number of minutes to search around the OTP.

-Type:

-.. code-block:: go

-    uint

 To assign a value within an application, visit `OTP Skew`_ page for an example.